jupyterhub/repo2docker/docs/source/howto/user_interface.rst

 `starting JupyterLab <http://jupyterlab.readthedocs.io/en/latest/getting_started/starting.html>`_.

-Nteract
+nteract
 =======

-`Nteract is a notebook interface <https://nteract.io/>`_ built with React.
+`nteract is a notebook interface <https://nteract.io/>`_ built with React.
 It is similar to a more feature-filled version of the traditional Jupyter Notebook interface.

-Nteract comes pre-installed in any session that has been built from a Python repository.
+nteract comes pre-installed in any session that has been built from a Python repository.

-You can launch Nteract from within a user session by replacing ``/tree`` with ``/nteract`` at the end of a notebook server's URL like so:
+You can launch nteract from within a user session by replacing ``/tree`` with ``/nteract`` at the end of a notebook server's URL like so: